-The Investigator Marine Park (IMP) covers 1,185 square kilometres within the Eyre Bioregion.
-It extends over four areas including the offshore islands of the Investigator Group and the area south of Elliston to near Point Drummond.
-The IMP includes 3 SZs (about 18 per cent of the total park area), 8 HPZs (about 71 per cent) and 5 GMUZs (about 11 per cent).
-The IMP accommodates various marine industries including commercial fishing and tourism.
+The Sir Joseph Banks Group Marine Park (SJBGMP) covers 2,627 square kilometres in lower western Spencer Gulf.
+Fifty-four per cent of the park lies within the Eyre Bioregion, with the remainder in the Spencer Gulf Bioregion.
+The SJBGMP is adjacent to Tumby Bay and extends southwards, offshore from Boston Bay, and includes the islands of the Sir Joseph Banks Group and Dangerous Reef.
+The SJBGMP includes 1 RAZ (less than 0.01 per cent of the total park area), 5 SZs (about 7 per cent), 2 HPZs (about 47 per cent) and 4 GMUZs (46 per cent).
+The SJBGMP accommodates various marine industries including commercial fishing, aquaculture and tourism.

-The marine park management plans, including the IMP management plan, indicate that a monitoring, evaluation and reporting program (hereafter MER program) must be implemented to measure the effectiveness of each management plan in achieving the objects of the Marine Parks Act 2007.
+The marine park management plans, including the SJBGMP management plan, indicate that a monitoring, evaluation and reporting program (hereafter 'MER' program) must be implemented to measure the effectiveness of each management plan in achieving the objects of the Marine Parks Act 2007.
 A review of each plan must be completed within 10 years of the plan's adoption.
 The MER program is guided by an adaptive management framework, which aims to improve the management of marine parks.
 One of the main objectives of the marine parks MER program is to assess the effectiveness of the marine parks network, by providing critical ecological, economic, social and management information to inform the review of the management plans.
 A MER program is required to target specific components of the marine parks network, based upon a variety of considerations including predicted changes, community expectations, the logistics and budget of the MER program, strategies in the marine park management plans, and the objects of the Marine Parks Act 2007.

-This baseline report for the IMP is one of a series of baseline reports completed for each of South Australia's 19 marine parks along with an overarching statewide consolidation.
+This baseline report for the SJBGMP is one of a series of baseline report, completed for each of South Australia's 19 marine parks along with an overarching statewide consolidation.
 These baseline reports inform the marine parks MER program by providing predictions and indicators of change based upon the relationships between 6 components: ecological values, social and economic (socio-economic) values, physical drivers, socio-economic drivers, human-mediated pressures and marine park management plans.
 The information from this baseline report will be aggregated with equivalent information from the other 18 marine parks to inform the MER program.
 A comprehensive MER program requires baseline and monitoring information on the ecological and socio-economic values and the drivers and pressures that are not influenced by the marine park management plans.
 The marine parks MER program will monitor some of the values, drivers and pressures.
 For example, ecological indicators may be used to measure the condition of a reef ecosystem to determine if condition of the reef changes due to the marine park.
 Socio-economic indicators may measure the catch of particular fisheries or the values of residential properties in the area near the marine park to determine whether they have been impacted.
-Indicators of environmental and socio-economic drivers, e.g. changes in the strength of the Leeuwin Current, foreign exchange rates and climate change, will provide context for assessing changes in values.
+Indicators of environmental and socio-economic drivers, e.g. changes in the strength of the Leeuwin Current, foreign exchange rates and climate change,